Unlocking sustainable finance for people, nature, and climate in coastal communities

 The Small-Scale Fisheries (SSF) Impact Bond is an Outcomes-Based Finance (OBF) contract that supports sustainable, community-led coastal and marine management.

-The project focuses on Indonesia’s Southeast Sulawesi region, where Rare is establishing three Managed Access with Reserves (MA+Rs) – community-managed marine areas that balance sustainable fishing with conservation.
+The project focuses on Indonesia’s Southeast Sulawesi region, where Rare is establishing three Managed Access with Reserves (MA+Rs), community-managed marine areas that balance sustainable fishing with conservation.
 The MA+R sites strengthen local livelihoods and formalise small fishing enterprises while building inclusive governance for shared fishing grounds.
-With government recognition, they aim to qualify as Other Effective Area-Based Conservation Measures (OECMs), contributing to Indonesia’s 30×30 commitments.

 Challenge